 Not sure if this fits what you're after but here's a couple of ideas.
 There are a couple of streets in the Galata/Taksim area that are popular with locals and musicians.
 Hasnun Galip Sokak (sokak meaning street) off Istiklal Street near Taksim square is where you will find locals listening (and often dancing traditional halay) to traditional live Turkish and arabesque music.
 Galip Dede Caddesi in Galata (at the end of Istiklal - going towards the Galata tower) is lined with musical instrument shops and maybe a good place to do some research with the local musicians for what you need for your videos.
 Other ideas for "off the grid" and culture is to make sure you find somewhere with Sulukale / Roman music - if you're lucky you could attend a wedding...likewise a kurdish wedding is an experience in itself where music and dance are the feature of local culture.
 Other ideas is seeing an authentic Sufi ceremony - just depends what music you're after.
-For modern club music then look toward Ortakoy - Angelic or Reina or Nomads.....Live music go with Babylon, Ghetto, Araf - all around Taksim Area. over 7 years ago
+For modern club music then look toward Ortakoy - Angelic or Reina or Nomads.....Live music go with Babylon, Ghetto, Araf - all around Taksim Area. almost 8 years ago

 As 95 percent of the country population is Muslim and 5 percent is mixture of Orthodox Christians and Jewish.
 So Muslims don't celebrate the Xmas as it is known but the Orthodox celebrate it in a slightly different way then Catholics.
 They celebrate the Xmas on the January 6th with Christians from many Orthodox country come to the main church ( Patriarchate ) where Patric ( head priest ) throw the cross to the Golden Horn and people jump in to the water to bring the cross back. " in January!!! " However if you will be in Istanbul you will see lots of Xmas decoration in many district of Istanbul like Sultanahmet and Beyoglu - Taksim.
 Especially In Sulatanahmet it is almost every restaurant and hotel have a Xmas three at the door.
 That is to be aware of how important the Xmas is for Christians world and to welcome their guest and to make them feel at home as many Christians come to Istanbul in Xmas holiday.
 So there will be Xmas decoration but there isn't a proper Xmas celebrations at homes like it happen in Christian world.
-I hope this will help you to understand about the Xmas time in Istanbul. about 5 years ago
+I hope this will help you to understand about the Xmas time in Istanbul. over 5 years ago

 Is it safe, as a tourist, to show objects like cameras, ipads, etc while walking on the streets or in restaurants ou museums?